 Check write header to write the header (only available for Excel, Delimited text, HTML and Markdown files).
-If Write mode is Append you can check if file empty to only write the header if the file is currently empty or does not exist (and not for subsequent appends).
+If Write mode is Append you can check if empty to only write the header if the file (sheet for Excel files) is currently empty or does not exist (and not for subsequent appends).